-In March 2021, Standard and Poor's Global Ratings ("S&P") affirmed an A+ credit rating for both AWR and GSWC.
-S&P also revised its rating outlook to negative from stable for both companies.
+In June 2022, Standard and Poor's Global Ratings ("S&P") affirmed an A+ credit rating for both AWR and GSWC.
+S&P also affirmed its negative outlook for both companies.
 S&P's debt ratings range from AAA (highest possible) to D (obligation is in default).
-In November 2021, Moody's Investors Service ("Moody's") affirmed its A2 rating with a stable outlook for GSWC.
+In January 2023, Moody's Investors Service ("Moody's") affirmed its A2 rating with a stable outlook for GSWC.
 Securities ratings are not recommendations to buy, sell or hold a security, and are subject to change or withdrawal at any time by the rating agencies.
-Management believes that AWR's sound capital structure and A+ credit rating, combined with its financial discipline, will enable Registrant to access the debt and equity markets.
-However, unpredictable financial market conditions in the future may limit its access or impact the timing of when to access the market, in which case Registrant may choose to temporarily reduce its capital spending.
+Management believes that AWR's and GSWC's sound capital structures and A+ credit ratings, combined with its financial discipline, will enable AWR to access the debt and equity markets.
+However, unpredictable financial market conditions in the future may limit its access or impact the timing of when to access the market, in which case AWR may choose to temporarily reduce its capital spending.

 AWR's ability to pay cash dividends on its Common Shares outstanding depends primarily upon cash flows from its subsidiaries.
-AWR intends to continue paying quarterly cash dividends in the future, on or about March 1, June 1, September 1 and December 1, subject to earnings and financial conditions, regulatory requirements and such other factors as the Board of Directors may deem relevant.
-On February 1, 2022, AWR's Board of Directors approved a first quarter dividend of \$0.365 per share on AWR's Common Shares.
-Dividends on the Common Shares will be paid on March 1, 2022 to shareholders of record at the close of business on February 15, 2022.
-AWR has paid dividends on its Common Shares for over 82 consecutive years, and has increased the dividends received by shareholders each calendar year for 67 consecutive years.
-This places AWR in an exclusive group of companies on the New York Stock Exchange that have achieved that result.
-Registrant's current policy is to achieve a compound annual growth rate in the dividend of more than 7% over the long-term.
-The Company has achieved nearly a 10% compound annual growth rate in its calendar year dividend payments from 2011-2021.
+AWR intends to continue paying quarterly cash dividends on or about March 1, June 1, September 1 and December 1, subject to earnings and financial conditions, regulatory requirements and such other factors as the Board of Directors may deem relevant.
+On February 7, 2023, AWR's Board of Directors approved a first quarter dividend of 0.3975 per share on AWR's Common Shares.
+Dividends on the Common Shares will be paid on March 1, 2023 to shareholders of record at the close of business on February 21, 2023.
+AWR has paid common dividends every year since 1931, and has increased the dividends received by shareholders each calendar year for 68 consecutive years, which places it in an exclusive group of companies on the New York Stock Exchange that have achieved that result.
+AWR has achieved a 9.2% compound annual growth rate in its annual dividend payments from 2012 - 2022.
+AWR's current policy is to achieve a compound annual growth rate in the dividend of more than 7% over the long-term.